a-shine/pm-for-startups/deck.md

 - The project charter allows you to have one document that you can refer back to when you are making decisions about the project
 - It allows you to quickly have an overview of the project and remind yourself of the project's objectives
 - It can be shared with potential funders, partners to give them a quick and clear understanding of what it is you are doing
-- It should be a living document (evolving as the project evolves)
+- It should be a living document (evolving as the project evolves) - value in it being accurate and up-to-date

 --